top of page

 Gaits

-There are 3 main variances of L-Corners: walk, trot, and canter L-Corners.
-Each gait turns a different distance.
-Canter turns are wider than trot turns, trot turns are wider than walk turns.
+Each gait turns at a different distance.
+Canter turns are wider than trot turns, and trot turns are wider than walk turns.
 Due to each gait having a different width of turn, there are different times at which a rider should begin the L-Corner.

 Walk L-Corner